 Psalms of Praise and Thanksgiving from the Bible

-Maybe this Thanksgiving you are overflowing with gratitude for life.
+Maybe you are currently overflowing with gratitude and praise for life.
 Maybe you have three journal pages full of things to be thankful for.

 Or maybe this has been one of those years that’s like one never-ending, cranky, school morning, and you just can’t drum up much gratitude at the moment.

 King David, who wrote many of the Psalms, understood the ebb and flow of life seasons.
 When you peruse the Psalms, you find some brimming with praise and thanksgiving and some bemoaning life and health and disloyal friends.
 But no matter the circumstance, most of David’s poems end with encouraging thoughts about God.
 And truly, no matter what you and I face today or find ourselves carrying into this holiday season, we can be encouraged as we ponder David’s words about the kind of God we have.

 Here are 10 of our favorite encouraging Psalms of praise to ponder not only during Thanksgiving but all year long.
 Read these Psalms as you praise God and thank Him for his love and faithfulness.

 1. God’s beautiful love for you never changes, never falters, and never ends.
 Psalm 136